BragdonD/makefile/README.md

     ]
 }
 ```
-Then, you will need to launch the file with the `F5` key.
+Then, you will need to execute the debug mode with the `F5` key.
 ## Basic C++ Makefile
 This Makefile can be reused independantly of VSC.
 ```makefile